 Should I put my emergency fund in a money market or HYSA?

 For most emergency funds, a high-yield savings account wins on simplicity and rate.
-HYSAs like Marcus (4.10% APY) have no minimums, no fees, and full FDIC coverage.
+Top HYSAs (around 4.00% APY in June 2026) have no minimums, no fees, and full FDIC coverage.
 A money market account makes sense if you specifically need check-writing for emergency payments (contractor, medical bill) without a 2-day ACH wait.
 See our /emergency-fund/ page for our recommended picks for both scenarios.

-All APYs verified directly from each issuer's own published page on May 1, 2026.
+All APYs re-verified on June 13, 2026 against issuer rate sheets and the June 2026 Bankrate, NerdWallet and DepositAccounts rate trackers.
 Federal funds rate from FRED.
 FDIC data from FDIC.gov.
 Full bibliography →